cdes5804/NTU_OS_2020/README.md

 ## Kernel compilation

-We need to add some system calls define in this project.
+We need to add some system calls defined in this project.

-The necessay files are placed in the ``kernel_files`` directory.
+The necessary files are placed in the ``kernel_files`` directory.
 Use these files to replace the corresponding original kernel files.

 For adding system calls and kernel compilation, please follow the instructions in the following websites: